aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/write_as_svg/_index.md

 ## write_as_svg {#iorawiobase-asposeslidesexportisvgoptions}
-Saves content of slide as SVG file.
+Saves the slide content as an SVG file.

 ```python